carpnation/carpnation/src/index.md

 ---
 layout: home
-title: Welcome to Carp Nation
+title: Welcome to CarpNation
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''
 ---
-Carp Nation is a curated blog of all things good in Carp fishing from the UK.
-I hope you enjoy!
+CarpNation is a curated blog of all things good in carp fishing from the UK,  enjoy!